Personal, Social, Health and Citizenship Education

 - Developing an understanding of our modern British society

 The tutor usually directs lessons, with occasional contributions from the Head of Year or members of the Leadership Group.
 The school also encourages specialist visitors and drama companies to come into school in order to cover certain topics across the Key Stages.
-Recent visitors include the Broxtowe Youth Homelessness Team, the National Citizenship Service and representatives from the NHS.

 The delivery of this information takes many forms, from workshops and individual focus to class discussion, circle time and media presentations.
 Students record their responses to the tasks set in their PSE book, which is regularly reviewed by their tutor.